-Behavioral Sciences Department
+Research in the Behavioral Sciences Department

 In 2014, 22 students traveled with our four psychology professors, Drs.
-Helm, Burnett, Bailey and Ponce-Rodas, once again to the Midwest Psychological Association in Chicago, May, 2014.
-Students who had posters that had been accepted by the MPA are Kristen Bishop, Nathalie Borges, D'Shawn Harrigan, Melissa Baptiste, Cindy Bonilla, Fredrica St. Hilaire, Eliana Iller, and Michael VanderWaal.
+Helm, Burnett, Bailey and Ponce-Rodas, to the Midwest Psychological Association in Chicago, in May 2014.
+Several of the students presented posters: Kristen Bishop, Nathalie Borges, D'Shawn Harrigan, Melissa Baptiste, Cindy Bonilla, Fredrica St. Hilaire, Eliana Iller, and Michael VanderWaal.
 Several students worked together to present research: Cassandra Chlevin and Michael VanderWaal, Adam LaFave and Omar Gomez.

-Carla Veizaga-Udaeta, a Behavioral Sciences alumni and current graduate student with Andrews Education and Psychology Program, worked with Dr. Chelbegean on “Why are you such a Violent Misogynist, Brother? “ “For the Bible tells me so!”, and presented her poster at the same conference.
+Carla Veizaga-Udaeta, a Behavioral Sciences alumni and current graduate student with Andrews Education and Psychology Program, worked with Dr. Chelbegean on “Why are you such a Violent Misogynist, Brother?
+For the Bible tells me so!” and presented her poster at MASAL at Oakland University in February 2014.

 Three students, Matt Green, Carlos Perrone and Kathryn Conopio presented or were co-presenters at the annual meeting of The American Society of Criminology in November, 2012 in Chicago.
 The presentations focused on the relationship between family dinners and criminal victimization and suicidality.
-The analyses showed that the frequency of family dinners significantly related to lower rtes of victimization.
+The analyses showed that the frequency of family dinners significantly related to lower rates of victimization.
 Drs.
 Matthews, Chelbegean, McBride, Hopkins and Mrs. Baltazar worked with the students on these presentations.

 Dr. Chelbegean and Mrs. Baltazar went with graduate students Kayla Pina, Arian Emmanuel, Ellen and Patrick Dickerson, who presented their research at the Annual Conference of the Michigan Academy of Science, Arts and Letters, held at Hope College in Holland, MI in March, 2013.